Enterprise Workflow Automation

 Enterprise automation can sound like a massive undertaking, and it certainly can be.
-However, many companies have taken the strategic approach of using biting off smaller, departmental (and even sub-departmental) automation projects while keeping their focus on the larger goal of a fully-automated enterprise.
+However, many companies have taken the strategic approach of biting off smaller, departmental (and even sub-departmental) automation projects while focusing on the larger goal of a fully-automated enterprise.
 Many of these projects fall under the broader framework of "Digital Transformation."

 Enterprise automation is the systematic review of an organization's processes to ensure optimal performance while looking for manual processes that can be replaced with intelligent digital alternatives.

 While "digital transformation" has become a buzzword for modern businesses, the idea of automating manual business tasks to achieve greater efficiency has been around for many years.
 Companies that focus on business process automation achieve greater profits, are more competitive, have lower customer turnover, and offer a better employee experience.

 By automating an organization's processes, especially those processes that have traditionally been handled manually, significant improvements can be made in: